-Misc. functions ▶ Switch the menu bar to "Miscellaneous functions."

-▶ Select the "Start block" menu item.

-▶ Enter the number of the startup block and confirm.

-Start the simulation.
-The MANUALplus scans the NC program up to the startup block, regenerates the blank and stops at this position.
+Misc. functions Switch the menu bar to "Miscellaneous functions."
+Select the "Start block" menu item.
+Take over Enter the number of the startup block, then transfer the Simulation mode start-up block Back ▶ Go back to the main menu of the Simulation Start the simulation.
+The MANUALplus scans the NO program up to the startup block, regenerates the blank and stops at this position.
 Continue the simulation.